geronimodennis/NsSuiteQLrunner/docs/OPERATIONS.md

 1. Enter SuiteQL in the editor.
 2. Use Format to normalize keyword casing and clause layout.
 3. Review hints for likely SuiteQL or Oracle SQL issues.
-4. Set Max rows to cap returned data.
+4. Choose `runSuiteQLPaged` or `runSuiteQL`.
+5. Set rows per page and max pages.
-5. Run SuiteQL.
+6. Run SuiteQL.
-6. Review the result grid and performance matrix.
+7. Review the result grid and performance matrix.

 Hints are advisory.
 They never disable the Run button.